naman-mishra5/insurance-and-technology/README.md

 # Insurance And Technology

-This respository contains the dataset for the research.
+This respository contains the dataset for the research paper written by Naman Mishra